Family Teamwork Builds Trust and Opens Lines of Communication

 STEP Sessions details

-Families enrolled in STEP will meet virtually each week.
-Each session consists of different topics such as communication, stress management, substance abuse prevention and how to talk to your child about difficult topics (identifying potential child abusers, child abuse, healthy and concerning sexualized behavior), each session building on the next.
+STEP is a 12-week class, virtual or in-person, for parents and caregivers of children who have experienced trauma.
+Each session consists of different topics such as communication, stress management, substance abuse prevention, and how to talk to your child about difficult topics (identifying potential child abusers, child abuse, healthy and concerning sexualized behavior).
+Each session builds on the next.

 What topics will be covered?

-Each topic will be presented using games and exercises to help guide conversations, along with video clips.
+Each topic will be presented using video clips, games, and exercises to help guide conversations.

 - Healthy Brain Connection